kollklienstuber/460/weeks/week_5/blog5.md

 ![wireframe](pics/view1.PNG "view1")

-For the views that handeled showing and updating the database they used multiple html action links and model binding so I was able to access the model with ease.
+For the views that handled showing and updating the database they used multiple html action links and model binding so I was able to access the model with ease.
 Some code samples of these are shown below,

 ![wireframe](pics/view2.PNG "age view")